Killer of Sheep: Critical reception

 Though the film won the Critics' Award at the Berlin International Film Festival and was acclaimed at the Toronto International Film Festival, it never saw wide release due to complications in securing the music rights for the 22 songs on the soundtrack, which included such big names as Dinah Washington, Paul Robeson, Louis Armstrong, and Earth, Wind and Fire.
 It remained in obscurity for nearly 30 years, garnering much critical and academic praise and earning a reputation as a lost classic.
 The film did not win an award until four years after it came out, after having to wait four years to be released.

 Killer of Sheep holds a 97% "fresh" rating on Rotten Tomatoes; the consensus states: "By turns funny, sad, and profound, Killer of Sheep offers a sympathetic and humane glimpse into inner-city life."
 Critics and scholars have likened the film to the work of Italian neorealist directors, particularly Vittorio De Sica and Roberto Rossellini, for its documentary aesthetic and use of mostly non-professional, on-location actors.
 Burnett has also been compared to Yasujirō Ozu for his strong sense of composition, Stanley Kubrick for his sharp ear for juxtaposing popular music with images, John Cassavetes for his knack for coaxing natural performances from amateur actors, and Robert Altman for his interest in the minutiae of human interaction.
 Burnett's self-professed influences are Jean Renoir, Basil Wright, and Federico Fellini, all of whom exemplify the tender, humane and compassionate qualities for which Burnett has been praised, qualities intensely present in Killer of Sheep.
 Critic Andrew O'Hehir, noting the strong influences of Jean Renoir, Roberto Rossellini, and Satyajit Ray, said, "It's hard to overemphasize how strange and ambitious and completely out of context it was for a black urban filmmaker with no money and no reputation to make that kind of movie in 1977."

 In 1990, the Library of Congress selected it as part of the National Film Registry for being "culturally, historically, or aesthetically significant."

 In 2008, Empire magazine ranked the film No. 398 of The 500 Greatest Movies of All Time.

 The National Society of Film Critics chose Killer of Sheep as one of its 100 Essential Films.

 In 2015, the BBC named the film the 26th greatest American movie ever made.

+In 2022, Sight and Sound ranked it No. 43 on The Greatest Films of All Time.